diegogurpegui/n8n-nodes-simplexity/README.md

 - **Contact ID**: The numeric ID of the contact to send the message to
 - **Message**: The text message to send

-## Usage Examples

-### Trigger Workflow

-1. Add a SimpleXity Trigger node to your workflow
-2. Configure the credential with your SimpleX server details
-3. Select the message types you want to trigger on
-4. The node will emit data when messages are received

-### Send Message Workflow

-1. Add a SimpleXity Action node to your workflow
-2. Configure the credential with your SimpleX server details
-3. Provide the contact ID and message
-4. The node will send the message and return success/error status

 ## Data Structure